-Brown’s second album, the EP “Contender,” was recorded over three years, featuring the skilled hands and musically proficient minds of longtime Madison players and bandmates Andrew Harrison (electric and pedal steel guitars), Ben Wolf (drums, percussion, synths), Rusty Lee (keys, synths) and Pat Logterman (upright bass, gourd banjo).
+Brown’s second album, the EP “Contender,” features the skilled hands and musically proficient minds of longtime Madison players and bandmates Andrew Harrison (electric and pedal steel guitars), Ben Wolf (drums, percussion, synths), Rusty Lee (keys, synths) and Pat Logterman (upright bass, gourd banjo).

-Scheduled for release in May 2017, the album is sonically a much larger animal, with colorful flourishes and bursts of energy surrounding songs concentrated on displaced hearts, matters of endurance and the curative power of music itself.
+Released in 2017, the album is sonically a much larger animal, with colorful flourishes and bursts of energy surrounding songs concentrated on displaced hearts, matters of endurance and the curative power of music itself.